Mycena

+The species are saprotrophic.
+Their edibility varies, with some members containing toxins.

 Taxonomy

 Mycena is a rich genus, considered one of the most abundant genera of mushrooms within the Agaricales and with species distributed across the world.

 Alexander Smith's 1947 Mycena monograph identified 232 species; the genus is now known to include about 500 species worldwide.
 Maas Geesteranus divided the genus into 38 sections in 1992, providing keys to each for all the species of the Northern Hemisphere.

-Many new species have been discovered since then, and four new sections have been proposed.
-Taxonomy is complex, as most sections are not truly homogeneous, and the keys fail for some species, especially those that satisfy some criteria for only part of their life cycle.
+Many new species have since been discovered, and four new sections have been proposed.
+The taxonomy is complex, as most sections are not truly homogeneous, and the keys fail for some species, especially those that satisfy some criteria for only part of their life cycle.
 Some sections contain only one species.